vukics/cppqed/doc/testsuite.markdown

     # Perform only a single test by name
     $ make fail_CompositeError2

 Success is indicated by the make target completing without errors.
-Parallelization is possible to a limited extent by running `make -jN <target>`.
-Only the different make targets, not the individual tests will be run in parallel.
+Parallelization is supported by passing `-DTEST_PARALLEL=N` to %CMake when configuring the project, where `N` is the number of tests which should be run in parallel.
+Verbose test output can be switched by the %CMake option `-DTEST_VERBOSE=ON/OFF`.
 This method is suited best for usage from within kdevelop, for example while debugging some feature one can add the relevant test to the build sequence and just hit F8, which will recompile the dependencies and run the test.